Britain's Asda invests in start up Lean Kitchen Network - NewsBreak

 Britain's Asda invests in start up Lean Kitchen Network

-The strategy, which has already seen Asda partner with fast food retailer Greggs, do-it-yourself retailer B&Q and toy seller The Entertainer, has been retained by its new owners Mohsin and Zuber Issa and private-equity group TDR Capital.
+The strategy, which has already seen Asda partner with fast food retailer Greggs (GRG.L), do-it-yourself retailer B&Q (KGF.L) and toy seller The Entertainer, has been retained by its new owners Mohsin and Zuber Issa and private-equity group TDR Capital.

 Asda said on Wednesday it would partner with LKN, whose brands include burger chain Twisted London, to trial tech-driven food-for-now counters, initially in four London stores.